Skip to content

 Sync-ALZPolicyFromLibrary -DefinitionsRootFolder .\Definitions -Type ALZ -PacEnvironmentSelector "epac-dev"

 # Sync the ALZ policies and assign to the "epac-dev" PAC environment.
-Specify a tagged version of the ALZ library
+Specify a released version of the ALZ library

 Sync-ALZPolicyFromLibrary -DefinitionsRootFolder .\Definitions -Type ALZ -PacEnvironmentSelector "epac-dev" -Tag "platform/alz/2025.02.0"